DeanJain/JavaBigdata/GCP.md

     - Tags are user defined Strings
     - Tags are applied to VM and not to IP.

-#### Shared VPC
-- You may need to put different departments or different applications into different projects for purposes of separating budgeting, access control, and so on
-- With Shared VPC, Cloud Organization administrators can give multiple projects permission to use a single, shared VPC network and corresponding networking resources
+#### Hybrid cloud topology / **Network Links:**

+- Virtual Private Network (VPN): VPNs allow a connection between your on-premises network and GCP VPC through an IPsec tunnel over the internet.
+Only site-to-site VPNs are supported.
+To establish a VPN connection, there needs to be two gateways on each side of the tunnel.
+The traffic in transit is encrypted.
+Both static and dynamic routing are supported, with the former requiring a cloud router.
+Using a VPN should be the first method of connecting your environment to GCP as it entails the lowest cost. lower-cost option that does not require managing site-to-site connections, but throughput is lower, implemented using IPsec VPNs and supports bandwidths up to 3 Gbps. transmitted over the public Internet

+- Cloud Interconnect: If there is a need for low latency and a highly available connection, then interconnect should be considered.
+In this case, the traffic does not traverse the internet.
+There are two interconnect options, which are as follows:
+    - Dedicated / Direct Interconnect: 10 Gbps piped directly to a Google datacenter - 10 Gbps or 100 Gbps configurations
+    - Partner Interconnect: 50 Mbps - 10 Gbps piped through a Google partner
+    - Direct peering: works by exchanging Border Gateway Protocol (BGP) routes, which define paths for transmitting data between networks. not recommended...

+**Topology:**

+- Mirrored topology.
+In this topology, the public cloud and private on-premise environments mirror each other.
+This topology could be used to set up test or disaster recovery environments.
+- Meshed topology.
+With this topology, all systems within all clouds and private networks can communicate with each other.
+- Gated egress topology.
+In this topology, on-premises service APIs are made available to applications running in the cloud without exposing them to the public Internet.
+- Gated ingress topology.
+With this topology, cloud service APIs are made available to applications running on premises without exposing them to the public Internet.
+- Gated egress and ingress topology.
+This topology combines gated egress and gated ingress.
+- Handover topology.
+In this topology, applications running on premises upload data to a shared storage service, such as Cloud Storage, and then a service running in GCP consumes and processes that data.
+This is commonly used with data warehousing and analytic services.

+### Load Balancing

+High performance, scalable load balancing, GCP provides Global Load Balancing - Scale your applications on Google Compute Engine from zero to full-throttle.
+Distribute your load balanced compute resources in single or multiple regions, close to your users and to meet your high availability requirements.

+Types:

+- **Network TCP/UDP regional**
+  - uses forwarding rules to determine how to distribute traffic.
+  - Forwarding rules use the IP address, protocol, and ports to determine which servers, known as a target pool, should receive the traffic.

+- **Internal TCP/UDP regional**: only internal load balancer

+- **HTTP(S)** : global premium network tier
+  - distribute HTTP and HTTPS traffic globally
+  - use forwarding rules to direct traffic to a target HTTP proxy. then route the traffic to a URL map, which determines which target group to send the request to based on the URL

+- **SSL Proxy** : global premium network tier
+ SSL offloading terminates SSL/TLS traffic at the load balancer and distributes traffic across the set of backend servers

+- **TCP Proxy** : global premium network tier lets you use a single IP address for all users regardless of where they are on the globe, and it will route traffic to the closest instance. should be used for non-HTTPS and non-SSL traffic.

 #### Cloud Router

 Cloud Router is a service that allows for dynamic routing exchange between Compute Engine, VPNs, and external networks.
 It eliminates the need for the creation of static routes.

 #### Cloud NAT

 Cloud [NAT](https://en.wikipedia.org/wiki/Network_address_translation) is a regional service that allows VMs without external IPs to communicate with the internet.
 It is a fully managed service with built-in autoscalability.
 It works with both GCE and GKE.
 It is a better alternative for NAT instances that need to be managed by users.

 ##### Google Cloud CDN

 - leverages Google's globally distributed edge caches to accelerate content delivery for websites and applications served out of Google Compute Engine.
 - Cloud CDN lowers network latency, offloads origins, and reduces serving costs.
 Once you've set up HTTP(S) Load Balancing, simply enable Cloud CDN with a single checkbox

 ##### Google Cloud DNS

 - scalable, reliable and managed authoritative Domain Naming System (DNS) service running on the same infrastructure as Google.
 - It has low latency, high availability and is a cost-effective way to make application and services available to your users.

 ##### Identity Aware Proxy (IAP)

 IAP is a service that replaces the VPN when a user is working from an untrusted network.
 It controls access to your application based on user identity, device status, and IP address.
 It is part of Google's BeyondCorp security model.

 ##### Cloud Armor

 Cloud Armor is a service that allows protection against infrastructure DDoS attacks using Google's global infrastructure and security systems.
 It integrates with global HTTP(S) load balancers and blocks traffic based on IP addresses or ranges.
 Preview mode allows users to analyze the attack pattern without cutting off regular users.

 ### Cloud IAM

 - Roles :  diff roles defined
 - Member : who can get access
 - Policy : join both roles to member

-**GCP Identities:**
+#### GCP Identities

 - Google accounts
 - Service accounts
 - Google groups
 - GSuite domains
 - Cloud Identity domains

-#### encryption at rest:
+#### encryption at rest

 - Data at rest is encrypted by default in Google Cloud Platform.
 - Data is encrypted at multiple levels, including the application, infrastructure, and device levels.